Last updated: April 1, 2020 By Arvin Reynold

 Even if you have been welding for a couple of years, you should learn about it nonetheless.
 Or maybe you are just playing with your mini welding machine at home to make yourself comfortable.
 You should have knowledge about this topic as well.

 The objective of this article is to give you a picture of how unprotected welding can damage your skin and eyes.

 Types of Welding Radiation

 Depending on how close you get exposed to the radiation, you get affected by different types of radiation.
 Technically it is called the wavelength.
-Yes, welding arcs emit radiation over a broad range of wavelength.
+Yes, welding arcs emit radiation over a broad range of wavelengths.

 Depending on how far the wavelength is, we can classify the radiation as ultraviolet radiation (UVR), visible light, and infrared radiation (IR).
 Look at their wavelength:

 - If the wavelength is from 200 nm (nanometers) to 400 nm – it is known as UVR.
 URV is also classified as UV-A(for distance from 315 to 400 nm), UV-B (if the distance is from 280 to 315 nm) and UV-C (for 100 to 280 nm distance).
-If you are exposed long enough to any of these UVR, you will get arc eye.
+If you are exposed long enough to any of these UVR, you will get welding arc eye.

 Keep in mind that UVR classification because very shortly I will be explaining their impact on welder’s health.

 - To call it ‘Visible Light’, the wavelength ranges from 400 to 700 nm.